-Market-driven factors, such as regulatory changes and rising interest rates, were pressing as well.
-Jason Birmingham describes how looking toward the future prompted the move to modernization, “When we considered the amount of change that we are going to have to digest going forward, we recognized it just wasn’t going to be doable with the legacy infrastructure.
-Incorporating pending and future regulations would have required changes to be made across multiple systems, with considerable allocation of testing resources and budget.
-We needed to be able to respond much more effectively and nimbly as changes came at us from external sources.”
+Finally, when we looked at the amount of change that we were going to have to digest going forward, we could see that it just wasn’t going to be doable with the legacy, siloed infrastructure.
+For example, incorporating pending and future regulations would have required changes to be made across multiple systems, with considerable allocation of testing resources and budget.
+We needed to be able to respond much more effectively and nimbly, as changes came at us from external sources.

-Fannie Mae began their adoption of SimCorp Dimension by using agile development, founded on an iterative approach and designed to show business value early in the process.
-Agile solves many key problems in the traditional ‘Big Bang’ approach--which can often be long and expensive.
-Jason Birmingham explains, “When we started implementing SimCorp Dimension, we focused on just getting the simplest transactions for the plainest vanilla product up and running in three months.
-I think by changing our mindset and embracing the agile approach, we have been able to mitigate the usual challenges of these large transformational projects.
-Additionally, starting small and showing value immediately created greater acceptance of the project throughout the organization.”
+Jason: These sorts of transformation projects often have a bit of a stigma attached, for being long and expensive because they are typically rooted in old ways of working.
+However, we were able to take an agile approach by starting small and showing business value early.
+For example, when we started implementing our new platform, SimCorp Dimension, we focused on just getting the simplest transaction, for the plainest vanilla product up and running in three months.
+Agile solves many key problems compared to the traditional ‘Big Bang’ approach.
+I think by embracing the agile approach, we have been able to mitigate the usual challenges organizations face with these large transformational projects.
+Additionally, starting small and showing value immediately created greater acceptance of the project throughout the organization, particularly with the key stakeholders and that was an integral element.